 The GHLMX infrared sauna combines impressive heat output with the lightweight convenience of a sauna tent.

 It uses five Japanese carbon fiber heating plates to generate 1,500W of infrared heat and had us sweating within 10 minutes of stepping inside.

 When not in use the tent can be folded up and packed away for easy storage.
 The tent stands 40” inches high when in use and it has a footprint of 31” x 28” inches.
-In centimeters, that measures 80cm x 84cm x 103cm, and weighs in at 14kg.
+In centimeters, that measures 80cm x 84cm x 103cm.
+And, it weighs just 14kg.

 The tent contains a tourmaline layer that generates negative ions when heated.
 The layer is built into the canvas material of the tent and is believed to generate negative ions as it is heated.

 It is believed that negative ions can reduce anxiety and stress levels.
 It also has an infrared heating pad for the feet.